qmk/qmk_firmware/docs/feature_audio.md

 * `CK_UP` - Increases the frequency of the clicks
 * `CK_DOWN` - Decreases the frequency of the clicks

 The feature is disabled by default, to save space.
 To enable it, add this to your `config.h`:

     #define AUDIO_CLICKY

-Additionally, even when enabled, the feature is not enabled by default, so you would need to turn it on first.
-And since we don't use EEPROM to store the setting (yet), you can default this to on by adding this to your `config.h`:

-    #define AUDIO_CLICKY_ON

 You can configure the default, min and max frequencies, the stepping and built in randomness by defining these values: